grindsa/acme2certifier/docs/eab_profiling.md

     - "*.acme"
 ```

+An optional desktop helper to create and edit `kid_profiles` YAML is available in the [a2c-eab-profile-editor](https://github.com/grindsa/a2c-eab-profile-editor) repository.

 ## Subject Profiling

 Starting from v0.36 the eab-profiling feature can be used to check and white-list the certificate subject DN.